 The Equality Network’s remit is to work for LGBTI equality.
 We are party politically neutral, and we do not support any particular political party.

 Below is what the party manifestos say in these areas.
-We have only included quotes that relate directly and explicitly to LGBTI equality – of course there is more in the manifestos on other aspects of education.
+We have only included quotes that relate directly and explicitly to LGBTI equality – of course there is more in the manifestos on other aspects of international work.
 We also fully understand that people do not make decisions on who to vote for based just on what each party says about LGBTI equality!
 You can access the parties’ full manifestos from this page.

 Scottish Liberal Democrats